pranavlathigara/ACN-Android-Framework/README.md

 # AcnFramework – Android Framework
 AcnFramework is an Android framework developed to reduce the development effort by performing the initialization of many widely-used libraries inside its custom Application and Activity classes.

-It also provides several view classes with extra features added to default views of Android.
+It also provides custom view classes with extra features added to default views of Android.
 See below for more details.